worblehat/FredIRC/README.rst

 FredIRC
 =======
-FredIRC is an event-driven Python library for
+FredIRC is an event-driven Python framework for
 `IRC (Internet Relay Chat) <http://en.wikipedia.org/wiki/Internet_Relay_Chat>`_ bots.
 It aims to provide a high-level abstraction of `IRC's internals <http://tools.ietf.org/search/rfc2812>`_, an easy-to-use API